shubhomoydas/ad_examples/README.md

 **Note on pre-training AAD with a set of labeled instances:**

 Suppose that `m` pre-labeled instances are already available *before* starting the active learning loop.
-Then, it is recommend to run `min(20, m)` iterations of `Aad.update_weights()` with the pre-labeled instances before getting more feedback.
+Then, it is recommended to run `min(20, m)` iterations of `Aad.update_weights()` with the pre-labeled instances before getting more feedback.
 This is because AAD requires inferring both the weight-parameters `w` and the tau-th quantile score `q-tau`.
 These cannot be inferred by the optimization all at once.
 By running the update a few times, both `w` and `q-tau` stabilize.
 During the active learning cycle, `w` and `q-tau` get updated gradually by invoking `Aad.update_weights()` only once with each new label, and lets the parameters stabilize through all the (multiple) calls to `Aad.update_weights()` over the entire budget.

 Generating compact descriptions with AAD